isomerpages/nparks-festival/_promotions/Festival Promotions.md

 * $50 and above for a free Baby Kailan (worth $8).
 * $150 and above for a free small Seabass dish (worth $26).
 * $200 and above for a free Baby Kailan and a small Seabass dish (worth $34).
 * For dine-in only.
-Redeem by showing original receipt on your next visit.
+Redeem by showing original receipt from Woodlands Waterfront outlet in the next visit.
 Valid from 23 September 2023 till 22 October 2023.

 For more information, visit [www.rasaistimewa.sg/woodlands-waterfront-menu](https://www.rasaistimewa.sg/woodlands-waterfront-menu)
 or contact 6366 9339.